raymundovr/coffee-rustviews/README.md

 ```
 This creates a target/release folder inside the project's folder.

-2. Create a bash script that will execute the release binary from the same path where the `config.json` resides.

-3. Edit your cron jobs to execute the bash script.
+2. Edit your cron jobs to execute the bash script.